-All personnel entering Vistra work sites shall review and adhere to the Centers for Disease Control and Prevention (CDC) guidelines related to COVID-19.
+All personnel entering Vistra work sites shall review and adhere to the site entry guidelines provided in Appendix D.

 3.9 Document Management

 IPGC will maintain employee and contract employee training and medical surveillance records.
 Medical surveillance records are located in the Employee Development Center within the nurse's office.
 Training records are located in the safety office.
 Third-party contractors are responsible for maintaining training and medical surveillance documentation for their employees.
 Third-party contractors will produce documentation upon IPGC request.